mkumar73/beckernick.github.io/_posts/2016-09-17-convolutions.markdown

 More generally, to pass an m x m kernel over a p x q image, we'd need to pad the image with m - 2 zeros on every side (where m is an odd number).
 We assume m is odd so that the kernel has a "center".

 Time to do it.
 I'll convolve a 3 x 3 kernel on the lion image.
-First I'll pad the array with 1 zeros at the end of each row and column.
-Then I'll define a 3 x 3 kernel, pass it over every 3x3 patch in the padded image, and do elementwise multiplication of the 3 x 3 kernel and 3 x 3 array.
+First I'll pad the array with a zero at the end of each row and column.
+Then I'll define a 3 x 3 kernel, pass it over every 3 x 3 patch in the padded image, and do elementwise multiplication of the 3 x 3 kernel and 3 x 3 array.
 I'll store the sum of that transformation in an output array, which will be the same size as our original lion array.

 ```python